opensafely/documentation/docs/ehrql-new-tutorial-5a.md

 If a patient has null and non-null values, then the `first_for_patient()` will be a null value.

-!!! todo
-    Is the sort order defined where there are multiple null values?
-    And, if so, how?

 This results in the "lowest" IMD value in some cases being null.

 In the dataset definition,
 we replace the missing values with a known invalid value of the correct type (`-1`);
 IMD values are integers starting at 1.

-##### Checking null values

-We can also check,
-as we have,
-if values are null or not.
+This is via the `if_null_then()` method.

+### Is Lowest IMD valid
+We want to create a variable that checks if an IMD is valid and if so, returns a True, and if not, returns a False.
+This introduces another null function.

 Here, we checked that values were not null with the `is_not_null()` method.
-You can use the `is_null()` method to check if values are null.
+We could have also used the `is_null()` method to check if values are null.
 In both cases, the result is a Boolean `True` or `False` for each row.

-#### Advice for working with data without access to it directly

-!!! todo
-    We should have some kind of warning that we can see all the underlying data in the tutorial.
-    When working with OpenSAFELY backends,
-    by design,
-    you are not able to view the data.
-    Should users assume that nulls are always possible?
-    Or does it depend on the specifics of the contract?

-### Tutorial exercises
+## Your Turn

 !!! question
     1. Can you modify the dataset definition